HSSE / HSE - Health, Safety, Security & Environment

 In the area of environmental protection, the focus is on activities and processes to prevent environmental pollution and product leakage, to increase energy efficiency and to reduce emissions (energy use and savings, CO2 footprint, etc.) and to manage resources (water, waste, wastewater, materials).

 Companies are bound by laws, regulations and standards for the implementation of HSE- / HSSE-relevant measures and cooperate with corresponding institutions worldwide.
-Examples in the energy trading and energy logistics sector for institutions and regulations include:
+Examples in the energy sector for institutions and regulations include:

 - ANSI/ISEA – American National Standards Institute/International Safety Equipment Association